The Big Design History

 Postmodernism

-- Principle: Stylistic pluralism, diverted historical references, irony
+- Principle: Stylistic pluralism, distorted historical references, irony

 - Aesthetics: Bright colors, hybrid forms, rehabilitated ornament